guettli/programming-guidelines/README.rst

 * Isolation
 * Durability

 Database transactions are atomic.
-If the transaction was sucessful, then it is \*D\*urable.
+If the transaction was successful, then it is \*D\*urable.

 Imagine you have one outer-transaction, and two inner transaction.